 As this article on California law explains, others may be singled out for their marital status or even for a disability.
 Whatever the case, employers should not tolerate such misconduct and nor, should you?
 Your employer has a duty to protect his or her staff.
 Furthermore, if over 50 are employed, the employer is expected to supply them with training for the prevention of sexual harassment.

 If you suspect that someone in your place of work is experiencing discrimination, you should report the matter immediately.
-Similarly, if you experience discrimination, you might benefit from the support of discrimination attorney.
+Similarly, if you experience discrimination, you might benefit from the support of a discrimination attorney.
 He or she can advise you about what to do next and might be able to assist you if you choose to file a lawsuit.